-Write a short paragraph (7-10 sentences) about the Alberta Legislature Building, using the pictures below.
+Write a short paragraph (7-10 sentences) about the Alberta Legislature Building, using the pictures on the next page.

 When you are finished, check that:

 - Your paragraph has an opening sentence, body and concluding sentence. - You described the building in a way that the reader could understand. - You used correct grammar in your sentences. - You used correct punctuation and capitalization. - You used some of the vocabulary learned in class to describe the pictures.